99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Cloud development Kit
-define cloud infrastructure using familiar language, code gets compiled into CloudFormation model (Json/Yaml) You can deploy infrastructure and application code togethere, if it doesnt compile you dont get either of them.
+define cloud infrastructure using familiar language, code gets compiled into CloudFormation model (Json/Yaml) You can deploy infrastructure and application code together, if it doesn't compile you don't get either of them.
-CDK Construct: library collection of constructs for every aws resource.
+CDK Construct: library collection of constructs for every AWS resource.
-Construct hub: 3rd party and opne source from community CDKs.
+Construct hub: 3rd party and open source from community CDKs.

 # Cognito
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/17343071-a6ff-4e38-a0f3-a8a9a40080ae">

-give user an identity to interact with web or mobile app (outside of AWS) so in exam if they say "hundreds of users", "mobile users", "authenicate with SAML"
+give users an identity to interact with web or mobile apps (outside of AWS) so in exam if they say "hundreds of users", "mobile users", "authenticate with SAML"

-Cognito user pool (CUP): create a serverless DB of your users. sign in function for app users.
+Cognito user pool (CUP): create a serverless DB of your users. sign-in function for app users.
-Username / email / password / MFA / phone verif. / login with google (federate identity). block users compromised. when they login they get back a JSON web toke JST.
+Username / email / password / MFA / phone verify. / login with Google (federate identity). block users compromised. when they login they get back a JSON web toke JST.
 CUP can invoke Lambda on triggers.
-It offers a Hosted autentication UI that you can use in your apps.
+It offers a Hosted authentication UI that you can use in your apps.
 Offers Adaptive Authentication: block sign-ins or require MFA if the login is suspicious.
 We can integrate it with API Gateway and ALB (offload the auth. to the load balancer) we can use 2 ways to auth:
 With Cognito user pools, or OIDC auth.

-Cognito Identity pools (federated identitites): AWS credentials to users to access AWS resources directly, temporary credentials by logging in with public providers (amazon, google, apple, facebook), or users in an Amazon Cognito pool. we can also allow for unauthenticaded gues acccess.
+Cognito Identity pools (federated identities): AWS credentials to users to access AWS resources directly, temporary credentials by logging in with public providers (amazon, google, apple, Facebook), or users in an Amazon Cognito pool. we can also allow for unauthenticated guess access.
 <img width="450" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/9af0fe7d-94c5-4a2b-a5fe-c132c533bf99">

 # Step functions
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/a419bce9-9dd6-4b93-92fd-59d51c9d550a">

-perofrm many simple tasks.
+perform many simple tasks.
-Model your workflow as state machines (one per workflow) for order fulfillment, data processing, web app... any workflow Writte in JSON, visualized.
+Model your workflow as state machines (one per workflow) for order fulfillment, data processing, web app... any workflow Write in JSON, visualized.
 In task states you can invoke AWS services, like lambda, do dynamoDB stuff ecc...
-States can be: Choice (test condition) / fail or succeed / Pass (pass data with no work) / Wait / Map state / PARALLEL STEP - begin parallel brancesh of execution.
+States can be: Choice (test condition) / fail or succeed / Pass (pass data with no work) / Wait / Map state / PARALLEL STEP - begin parallel branches of execution.

 <img width="300" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/a63f3b08-3aa7-44be-b5b7-92d1dba4535b">